Time dispersion in quantum electrodynamics: Introduction

 \begin{quotation} \textit{\emph{``Look, I don't care what your theory of time is.
 Just give me something I can prove wrong.}}'' -- Nathan Gisin at the 2009 Feynman Festival in Olomouc \end{quotation} \paragraph{Is quantum electrodynamics fully relativistic?}

 Quantum electrodynamics (QED) can be developed in a large number of ways.
-Perhaps the most common is the Hamilton/canonical momentum approach.
-Time plays a special role in this formalism (in defining the canonical momenta) so it is not clear that this approach is fully relativistic.
+Perhaps the most common is the Hamiltonian/canonical momentum approach.
+Time plays a special role in this formalism (in defining the canonical momenta) so it is not clear that this approach is completely relativistic.
 However the canonical momentum formalism is equivalent to the Feynman path integral formulation.
-And in the Feynman path integral formulation, QED does appear to be fully relativistic.
+And in the Feynman path integral formulation, QED is developed in a relativistic way.

+However perhaps even the Feynman path integral formulation is not as fully relativistic as it might be.
+In it the paths are limited to on mass-shell paths.
 Consider the simplest possible propagator, the propagator for a massive spinless field:

-This is composed of relativistic invariants.
-So far so good.
-But consider the infinitesimal $\imath\epsilon$.
+Consider the infinitesimal $\imath\epsilon$.
 We construct the Feynman diagrams by doing integrals in four momentum $\int{{d^{4}}p}$ over the propagators.
 The $\imath\epsilon$ identifies one of these four integrals not as a normal but as a contour integral.
 Say we make the contour integral the one over energy.
 When we look in detail at this -- done in the text -- we see that for any fixed value of the three momentum $\vec{p}$ the value of the fourth component $E$ is fixed by the value of the residues at the poles, typically $E\to E_{\vec{p}}\equiv\sqrt{{m^{2}}+{{\vec{p}}^{2}}}$.

-If we write the energy as $E=\delta E+E_{\vec{p}}$, the $\delta E$ represents dispersion (or uncertainty) in energy.
-Therefore such Feynman integrals make the implicit assumption that $\delta E$ is zero; that there is no dispersion in energy.
-So the Feynman path integral formulation is treating the three space momenta in fully quantum mechanical way, but time/energy in an essentially classical way.

-And therefore \emph{both} the canonical and the Feynman formalism are treating time/energy classically.
-And since these are probably the two most popular formalisms for QED and since all the formalisms are in any case equivalent, QED is treating time/energy classically.
-And if the three momenta are being treated in a quantum mechanical way but the energy is being treated classically, then QED is only three-quarters relativistic.
-Our goal here is to make it fully relativistic (or show that this can't be done).
+The effect is to fix the paths to only the on-shell paths.

+We can generalize the paths to include off-shell paths as well.
+By replacing the contour integral with a normal integral we can include paths that vary in four dimensions.
+For instance we can write $E$ as $E_{\vec{p}}+\delta E$ and include paths which vary over all values of $\delta E$.
+Letting the paths vary in all four dimensions simultaneously is arguably more in keeping with the ``spirit'' of relativity, more fully relativistic.

+But of course the question is not whether this is more fully in keeping with the spirit of relativity but does including off-shell paths in the path integrals give a more accurate description of nature?

+Our goal here is to put this question in a way that is falsifiable with current technology.

 \paragraph{If dispersion in time/energy is real, why has it not already been seen?}